 The outgoing model received high marks from NHTSA as well, garnering an overall rating of 5 stars.
 Results for the 2016 model have not yet been released, but we would expect the Sorento to retain its high ratings.

 All Sorento models come standard with active safety features such as Electronic Stability Control (ESC), traction control, brake assist, hill-start assist, and anti-lock brakes.
 All-wheel drive models also get rollover mitigation and cornering brake control for improved safety.

-Optional safety equipment includes forward collision warning, smart cruise control, blind spot detection, rear cross traffic alerts and a surround-view monitor.
+Optional safety equipment includes forward collision warning, lane departure warning, smart cruise control, blind spot detection, rear cross traffic alerts and a surround-view monitor.